Brent Smith

-Brent Stephen Smith (born January 10, 1978) is an American singer and songwriter best known as the lead vocalist and one of the main songwriters of the rock band Shinedown.
+Brently Stephen Smith (born January 10, 1978) is an American singer and songwriter best known as the lead vocalist and one of the main songwriters of the rock band Shinedown.

 Early life

-Smith was born in Knoxville, Tennessee and is an only child.
+Brently Stephen Smith was born January 10, 1978, in Knoxville, Tennessee.
+Interview-based reporting from Noisecreep in 2010 states that Smith was an only child.

 Career

-Prior to fronting the rock band Shinedown, Smith had a high school band named Blind Thought and later was the lead singer in a band called Dreve, which Atlantic Records had signed.
-Atlantic Records forced Brent to either find another band or lose his record deal.
-He then went to Los Angeles, California to record with well-known producer Desmond Child.
-Shortly after returning home to Knoxville, Tennessee, Atlantic dropped the band but retained Smith.
-He put together Shinedown shortly after.
-He was soon given a developmental contract by Atlantic Records.
-Smith moved to Jacksonville, Florida, and began working on the project in 2001.
+Prior to fronting the rock band Shinedown, Smith was the lead singer in a band called Dreve.
+Eventually, Dreve got signed to Atlantic Records, with Smith and his bandmates traveling to Los Angeles, California, to record with well-known producer Desmond Child.
+Shortly after returning home to Knoxville, Atlantic dropped the band but retained Smith.
+Atlantic signed Smith to a developmental contract, with Smith needing to either find another band or lose his record deal.
+He put together Shinedown shortly after, moving to Jacksonville, Florida to begin working on the project in 2001.